- Served as a senior strategic advisor to then-Democratic National Committee chairman Ron Brown from 1989-92

 Stein served as DA’s first managing director.
 Early in 2006, however, the DA board offered that position -- at an annual salary of $400,000 -- to Robert Dunn, a former president of Business for Social Responsibility.
 When Dunn declined it, the board appointed Judy Wade, a management consultant at McKinsey & Company.

-Major donors to Stein’s group include such luminaries as George Soros, Peter Lewis, and Rob Reiner.
+Major donors to Stein’s group include such luminaries as Peter Lewis, Rob Reiner and George Soros.